 The Americans with Disabilities Act (ADA) allows for individuals with medical disabilities, psychiatric disorders, or PTSD to register their dogs as service animals.
 Individuals with depression or anxiety can register their animals as Emotional Support Animals.
 This allows you to keep your animal if you live in no pet housing and to keep the animal with you for support.

 No, you can train your own dog to be a service dog.
-Most people train their own service animal, therapy animal, or emotional support animal.
+Most people train their own service animal.
+We recommend that all dogs start with the basic good citizenship training and then proceed with more advanced service animal training.

 Most people think of a service dog as a large breed dog for the blind or for working with a person confined to a wheelchair.
 The reality is that the majority of service dogs are small dogs that perform tasks for otherwise normal people with disorders related to emotional, psychological, hearing, seizure, diabetic, or for other medical issues - disabilities that are completely invisible.